+- □ Other:

+- 7. Which international forum or instrument would be best placed to take the lead on international action on this issue?
+(Open space to elaborate.
+Please provide specific examples of e.g., intergovernmental bodies, multilateral agreements within or outside the chemicals and waste cluster, international instruments...).

 - a.
 Which international agendas have important linkages with this issue of concern?
 (Multiple answers based on list below.
 For more information, please see the UNEP assessment paper on linkages with other clusters related to chemicals and waste):

-- ✓ Agriculture and Food
+- □ Agriculture and Food

-- ✓ Biodiversity
+- □ Biodiversity

-- Climate Change
+- □ Climate Change

-- ✓ Health
+- □ Health

 - □ Human Rights

-- ✓ Sustainable Consumption and Production
+- □ Sustainable Consumption and Production

 - □ World of Work

 - Other:

 - b.
 Please explain your response, including examples if possible.
 (Open space question.
 For more information, please see the UNEP assessment paper on linkages with other clusters related to chemicals and waste):

 - 8. What priority level do you attach to this issue for international action?

-- Very high

 - High

-- O Medium
+Medium

-- Low
+Low

-- O Very low
+Very low

 - 9. Is there any priority further work you would like to suggest at the national level?
 (Open space to elaborate.
-Please share a weblink to the suggestion(s) if available). - 10.
-Is there any priority further work you would like to suggest at the regional level?
+Please share a weblink to the suggestion(s) if available).

+- 10. Is there any priority further work you would like to suggest at the regional level?
 (Open space to elaborate.
 Please share a weblink to the suggestion(s) if available).